IoTSEstudy/IoTbugschallenges/README.md

-# IoTbugschallenges
+# Replication Package of IoT Bugs and Development Challenges

-Replication package for "IoT Bugs and Development Challenges" paper.
+This repository includes all data to replicate the "IoT Bugs and Development Challenges" study.